aoxipo/TSC/README.md

-# TFR
+# TSC

-TFR is frb classfiy deeplearning method. is our paper "Efficient FRB Signal Search with Two-Stage Weak Signal Feature Reconstruction" publish code
+TSC is frb classfiy deeplearning method. is our paper "TSC: Efficient FRB Signal Search by a Two-stage Cascade Deep Learning Model on FAST" publish code

 # Environment